minuscholastica/Minune/app/_posts/building-this-website.md

 *"Start one draft every three days (regardless of the completion of the previous one) and put down at least four bullet points per day, one draft or more."*

-But came a huge writer's block - what do I write about?
-How do I write about it?
+But then, the inevitable writer’s block hit—what should I write about?
+How should I approach it?

-2. **Writing, basically just talking?**
+2. **Writing is basically just talking on paper, right?**

 Then, I chatted with him about one of his projects Lumentis.
 Lumentis is basically an application Hrishi built and it does a simple, but life-changing thing.

 You can record a meeting, or more usefully for me, yourself talking in your walks, and then have Lumentis create your mumbo-jumbo ideas into a beautifully crafted documentation - I mean, ideas in aesthetic forms, who doesn't want that?

 > Here's Lumentis: https://github.com/hrishioa/lumentis
-> Check it out, I love it.
+> Give it a go, I love it.

 That actually made me overcome a big part of my writer's blog.
 In a world where Lumentis exists, I'm basically writing every day, and I'm very chatty.
 It can't be that hard.

-3. **Put it out there - for the hypes**
+3. **Put it out there - for the hype**

 Hrishi shares a lot of cool ideas, which I love hearing about.
-That got me thinking that I alraedy have my audience in friends, who do listen to my 3 hours of talking of most recently, how fascinating Dutch is as a language or how cool some House tracks I've discovered (Total eargasm, by the way.)
+That got me thinking that I alraedy have my audience in friends, who do listen to my 3 hours of talking of most recently, how fascinating Dutch is as a language or how cool some House tracks I've discovered (Total ear-gasm, by the way.)

 So I started writing for those around me, and shared as much as possible.